Is 50/50 always fair in a divorce settlement? – Our guide to splitting assets during or after divorce

 Protecting yourselves with a consent order

 If you have assets to divide such as property or pensions, you should consider getting a consent order.
-Our Consent Order Specialists will be able to tell you how the process works and how to divide assets in a divorce through simple, easy-to-follow steps.
+Our specialists will be able to tell you how the process works and how to divide assets in a divorce through simple, easy-to-follow steps.

 A consent order is a document explaining how you have split your assets that is legally binding.
 It usually contains a ‘clean break clause’ which means you cannot come back for more in the future.
 It’s worth having a clean break consent order even if you don’t have assets, so that any you build up in the future, or inherit, are protected; just getting divorced without a consent order won’t protect you from your ex from making a claim against you in the future.